15 Big Ones: Overview

-15 Big Ones is distinguished for its use of Moog and ARP synthesizers, played by Wilson himself, signaling a more electronic-heavy sound compared to his past productions.
-Mankey surmised that Wilson employed synthesizers "to fake string parts ... and not have to worry about anything else.
-He was in there to play the part and get out."
 In the assessment of biographer Peter Ames Carlin, one of the "more distressing" characteristics of the recordings is the quality of Wilson's singing.
-Carlin writes that Wilson, who once possessed "a powerful but tender falsetto ... now sang in a baritone croak."
-In his 2016 memoir, I Am Brian Wilson, it is stated that he suffered from a bout of laryngitis during the sessions, adding that his hoarse voice on the album was not his "normal voice ...
+Carlin writes that Wilson's "powerful but tender falsetto" had degenerated into "a baritone croak."
+In his 2016 memoir, I Am Brian Wilson, it is stated that he suffered from a bout of laryngitis during the sessions, adding that his hoarse voice on the album was not his "normal voice [...]
 It was an assumed voice."